open-contracting/data-support/netherlands_ocds_transformer/README.md

 - To convert the original data to a OCDS JSON, a patched schema with extensions is generated.
 If you want to re-generate the schema, you can run `python transform.py --generate-schema`.

-The script will generate one JSON file per year in a "ocds" folder.
+The script will generate one JSON file per year in the "ocds" folder.